National Ultralight Inc.

 A new thermostatically controlled bypass circuit recirculates coolant through the engine until it reaches operating temperature.
 The new thermostat then opens gradually rather than abruptly to circulate coolant to and from the radiator.
 The new by-pass circuit and thermostat together address the shock cooling and cold seizures which occasionally occurred on the Grey Head.

-The 582 and 503 with their high power-to-weight ratios provide plenty of power for the light weight Challenger with its large wing.
-By comparison, the much heavier liquid-cooled Rotax 912 engine, required by aircraft similar to the Challenger but which weigh more and have smaller wings, costs $20,000!
+The 582 engines with their high power-to-weight ratios provide plenty of power for the light weight Challenger with its large wing.
+By comparison, the much heavier liquid-cooled Rotax 912 engine, required by aircraft similar to the Challenger but which weigh more and have smaller wings, costs $25,000!

-The 582 and 503 cost a third less to operate and when the time comes a full overhaul including new crankshaft and pistons is only $2,500-3,000.
-The Rotax 912 has a longer TBO but an overhaul costs around $15,000.
-In typical usage in the real world the 582/503 overhaul expenses will be half as much per hour.
+The 582 engines cost a third less to operate and when the time comes a full overhaul including new crankshaft and pistons is only $3,000-3,500.
+Rotax 912 engines have a longer TBO but an overhaul costs at least $15,000.
+Rotax recommends overhauling 912's every five years regardless of the TBO.
+Typical flyers will find the 912 calendar time limits expire long before the run hours do.
+In the real world 582 overhaul costs will be half as much per hour as the 912.

-Most people maintain the 582 and 503 "on condition", with no predetermined time between overhaul (TBO).
+Most people maintain their 582 engines "on condition", with no predetermined time between full overhauls (TBO).
 They have the engine inspected at regular intervals and do whatever is required to ensure everything is within spec.
-The time between inspections on the new 582 and 503 is 300 hours, versus 150 hours for the older versions.
-This gives much lower cost per hour figures than engines with higher TBO's since they have dramatically higher overhaul costs.
+The Challenger manufacturer, Quad City Aircraft, recommends 300 hours between inspections on the new 582.
+This gives much lower cost per hour figures than engines with higher TBO's but with dramatically higher overhaul costs.

-And unlike the 912 and other oil sump engines found in general aviation aircraft, the 582 and 503 require no inconvenient and time-consuming preheating, even in Canada's nastiest winters!
+Unlike the 912 and all other four stroke engines used in general aviation, the 582 requires no inconvenient and time-consuming preheating of engine and gearbox, even in Canada's nastiest winters!
 Just turn the key and go!

 2.6-to-1 Reduction Drive